haraldujc/pyladder/README.md

 # pyladder
 A python library for planarity testing and rendering of ladder type graphs.
-Built and tested with Python 3.7.0 32-bit
+Built and tested with Python 3.7.0 32-bit on Windows 10 and Python 3.7.3 64-bit on Mac OS X.

 # Background: